kataw/kataw/test/__snapshot__/parser/statements/for-of/invalid-cases.md

 ✖ Object property expected - start: 793, end: 795
 ✖ ',' expected - start: 793, end: 795
 ✖ ',' expected - start: 793, end: 795
-✖ Expression expected - start: 805, end: 807
+✖ Identifier expected - start: 805, end: 807
 ✖ Expected a `;` - start: 815, end: 816
 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 840, end: 842 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 892, end: 894